 - Direct-acting Electromagnetic Clutches provide ultra-quick response

-- Hill Grade Logic allows "worry free" starting on steeper grades with up to 70% of available torque being sent to the rear wheels
+- Hill Grade Logic allows worry-free starting on steep grades with up to 70-percent of available torque being sent to the rear wheels

-- Up to 70% of available torque can be directed to the rear wheels during hill climb acceleration for maximum traction
+- Up to 70-percent of available torque can be directed to the rear wheels during hill climb acceleration for maximum traction

-- Up to 90% of available driveline torque can be transferred to the front wheels during cruising to provide "intelligent" fuel efficiency
+- Up to 90-percent of available driveline torque can be transferred to the front wheels during cruising to help maximize fuel efficiency

-- In hard cornering, up to 50% of available torque can be directed to the rear axle for enhanced chassis balance and increased cornering capability
+- In hard cornering, up to 50-percent of available torque can be directed to the rear axle for enhanced chassis balance and increased cornering capability

-- Up to 100% of the torque sent to the rear axle can be applied to either rear wheel as the conditions dictate
+- Up to 100-percent of the torque sent to the rear axle can be applied to either rear wheel as the traction conditions dictate

-- 37% increase in rear torque capacity as compared to the previous MDX VTM-4® system
+- 37-percent increase in rear torque capacity as compared to the previous MDX VTM-4® system

-- 7% reduction in weight compared to the VTM-4® system
+- 7-percent reduction in weight compared to the VTM-4® system

 Effect of SH-AWD™

-By overdriving the MDX's rear wheels 1.7% faster than the speed of the front axle, SH-AWD™ can provide an inward yaw moment while accelerating into and through cornering.
+By overdriving the MDX's rear wheels 1.7-percent faster than the speed of the front axle, SH-AWD™ can provide an inward yaw moment while accelerating into and through cornering.
 The ability of SH-AWD™ to directly create a yaw moment to allow the vehicle to track exactly as the driver intended is called Direct Yaw Control.
-This reduces unwanted understeer or vehicle "push out" during everyday driving and when the driver chooses to enjoy a favorite stretch of road.
+This reduces unwanted understeer or vehicle "push out" during everyday driving and when the driver chooses to go for a spirited drive on a favorite stretch of mountain road.
 Up to the available traction limits, Direct Yaw Control delivers an uncanny level of precision and driver confidence.
-Since Direct Yaw Control acts preemptively, VSA® brake and throttle interventions are less intrusive.
-In changing and challenging road conditions, SH-AWD™ reacts to adjust drive torque more quickly than the VSA® can apply a stabilizing brake torque.
+Since Direct Yaw Control acts preemptively, Cooperative VSA® brake and throttle interventions are less intrusive.
+In changing and challenging road conditions, SH-AWD™ reacts to adjust drive torque more quickly than the Cooperative VSA® can apply a stabilizing brake torque.

 Electronic Controls and Parameters - VSA®

-Vehicle Stability Assist™ (VSA®) is included as standard equipment.
+Vehicle Stability Assist™ (VSA®) is included as standard equipment on the MDX.
 By continually monitoring the vehicle's operating parameters (such as road speed, throttle position, steering wheel position, accelerating, braking and cornering loads), VSA® anticipates if the vehicle is approaching oversteer or understeer.
 To help correct either of these situations, VSA® first acts to transfer torque bias to the axle with the most traction.
 This preventative measure significantly reduces the number of brake and throttle interventions.
-The response is so quick that the instability may be corrected even before the driver knows it's occurring.
-Traction Control is integrated into the VSA®, and helps the MDX accelerate smoothly on slippery surfaces.
-The VSA® can request the SH-AWD™ to adjust its torque level - thus allowing Direct Yaw Control of the MDX to maximize stability under all driving conditions.
+The response is so quick that the instability may be corrected even before the driver knows it is occurring.
+Traction Control is integrated into the VSA® which helps the MDX accelerate smoothly on slippery surfaces.
+The VSA® can request the SH-AWD™ to adjust its torque level, thus allowing Direct Yaw Control of the MDX to maximize stability under all driving conditions.

 SH-AWD™ System Layout

-The SH-AWD™ system in the 2007 MDX is mechanically closely related to the system in the 2007 RDX™.
+The SH-AWD™ system in the 2008 MDX is closely related to the system in the 2008 RDX™.
 (The system in the RL sedan differs mechanically from the RDX and MDX systems, but is similar in principle.)
 A torque transfer unit is bolted directly to the front-mounted transaxle.
 Attached to the front differential's ring gear is a helical gear that provides input torque to the transfer unit.
 A short horizontal shaft and a hypoid gear set within the case send power to the propeller shaft, which in turn carries it to the rear drive unit.
-The MDX rear axle is geared to turn 1.7% faster than the front axle.
+The MDX rear axle is geared to turn up to 1.7-percent faster than the front axle.

 Direct Electromagnetic Clutch Systems

 Located on either side of the hypoid gear that drives the rear axle, two identical Direct Electromagnetic Clutch systems control the amount of drive torque that reaches each rear wheel.
-These clutch systems can be controlled as a pair to alter the front/rear torque split, or be controlled independently, to allow up to 100% of the total rear axle torque to go to one side of the vehicle.
-The fast acting clutches coupled with smart control logic means traction is maximized in all conditions, without the need for driver intervention.
+These clutch systems can be controlled as a pair to alter the front/rear torque split or can be controlled independently to allow up to 100-percent of the total rear axle torque to go to one side of the vehicle.
+The fast acting clutches coupled with smart control logic means traction is maximized in most conditions, without the need for driver intervention.

 This resettable system indicates when maintenance is due on many normal service parts and systems, including oil and filter change, tire rotation, air cleaner, automatic transmission fluid, parts replacement and more.
-It monitors operating conditions such as oil and coolant temperature and engine rotations to determine the proper service intervals.
+MID monitors operating conditions such as oil and coolant temperature along with total engine rotations to determine the proper service intervals.
 Maintenance alerts are presented when the ignition is first turned on, not while driving, unless an urgent need arises.
 The driver can also check the remaining oil life at any time through the MID.